volodia99/toprodimo/README.md

 ## Development status

+*Word of caution*: `toprodimo` has still to be tested, in particular to be sure that everything works smoothly when the ProDiMo model created by `toprodimo` is used in a ProDiMo computation.

 To be implemented :
 - Take care of the 2D distributions of dust fluids described by their size, when it will be fully implemented in ProDiMo
 - Add flexibility on how the temperature is computed (for now the temperature in the simulation is directly given to ProDiMo, using a fixed solar mean molecular weight of 1.37)